Nevysha/Cozy-Nest/PATCHNOTE.md

 ## Minor changes & fixes in 2.1.4

+- [x]  Add a "clear" button to txt2img and img2img gallery
 - [x]  Fix CozyNest=No not working

 ## Minor changes & fixes in 2.1.3